individkid/sidegeo/README.md

   * linear should be equivalent to one of allSpace of linear
   * classify of sample of linear should be equivalent
   * superspace of linear and linear should be linear
+  * polyant has the same facets no matter which facet it is in
   * classify of sample of classify of any embed in a linear should be equivalent
   * every plane through a point should have a coplane on the copoint
   * every edge facet of a region should have two and only two vertex facets